Up to 50% off sofas & mattresses — limited‑time deals.

 Pottery Barn Cameron Roll Arm Sofa Review (2026)

 Pottery Barn’s Cameron Roll Arm Sofa is a tailored, contract-grade upholstered sofa built around a supportive, upright sit and a compact footprint for everyday living rooms.
-It lands in the mid-to-premium price band, with a limited-time offer around $1,199–$2,999 depending on size and upholstery.
-It shines for posture-friendly TV watching and hosting, but deep loungers and easy-clean purists may want a different build.
+The current listed range runs about $1,199–$2,999 depending on size and upholstery.
+In our hands-on testing, it worked best for TV watching, laptop use, and households that prefer a composed seat over a deep sink-in lounge.

 Product Overview